UPPS 05.06.04 - Travel Advances

 Sr. Reviewer: Associate Vice President for Financial Services

 This policy sets forth guidelines for requesting and reconciling a travel advance from Texas State University.

 The Texas State University System Board of Regents requires compliance with Internal Revenue Service (IRS) requirements published in IRS Publication 463, Travel, Entertainment, Gift and Car Expenses.
-The following policies and procedures of Texas State comply with these regulations and conform to the reconciliation procedures for a cash advance issued for travel purposes.
+The following policies and procedures comply with these regulations and conform to the reconciliation procedures for a cash advance issued for travel purposes.